 Gylly, Swanpool and Maenporth, Falmouth

 Falmouth’s coastline is one of the worst affected by the beach ban.
-During summer, dog owners are restricted from all the major beaches, with only Nansidwell remaining dog friendly all year round.
+During summer, dog owners are restricted from all the major beaches between 15th May and 30th September between 10am and 6pm, with only Nansidwell remaining dog friendly all year round.
 Understandably, during winter, dogs and their owners love their newfound freedom (Woody and I included!)

 If we’re lucky we enjoy walking between Swanpool and Gyllyngvase via the rocks at low tide.
 Exploring the coast path between Swanpool and Maenporth is great fun throughout the year, made just that tiny bit better by being allowed to play on beaches at either end.
 We’ve met so many friendly faces on the beaches already this year, dogs of all shapes and sizes.
 Gyllyngvase is particularly popular among puppy parents, we just love watching them enjoy their first beach day together!